shubhambhaskarr/Incident-Report-/README.md

 <br>
 I was working as a customer service officer for Indigo.
 At the time of our training we were taught about the procedure to follow when a VVIP or Specially abled passenger is traveling in one of our flights.
 So, the procedure goes like this:

-- [x] Onboard crew will inform the ground operations department about any such passenger.Details include:
+- [x] Onboard crew will inform the ground operations department about any such passenger.
+Details include:
   * Flight No.
   * Bay No. the flight will land on.
   * ETA (Expected time of arrival) of the flight.